-Each municipality will be eligible to receive reimbursement for documented staff time related to conducting community planning associated with the initial phase.
 In Phase 2, some communities may receive a planning award of up to \$500,000 per community plan through a competitive application process.
 The selection criteria for Phase 2 funding will be released in the Program Notice of Funding Availability (NOFA).
-Eligible applicants under Phase 2 include non-governmental or non-profit organizations, local governments, and governmental or quasi-governmental entities.
+Eligible applicants under Phase 2 include non-governmental or non-profit organizations, local governments, and governmental entities.